frihaka/RnEMOTE/README.md

 # RnEMOTE
-R package to process and analyse nEMOTE data
+R pipeline to process and analyse nEMOTE data